 Conclusions

 The league players are increasingly more dominated by 'smaller' players, as their number takes the majority of the total population after 2010, it does not mean more players are becoming physically smaller, but means the game is moving away from near-basket towards outside range, which is also explained by the most populous cluster is the 3D (three-pointer plus outside defense) player group after 2010.
 The average game time for small players have also been getting longer.
 The increasing blurry of traditional player position within different cluster shows the increased freedom for players to switch between positions, this implies the speed and range of ball movement have increased, rather than simply move towards the big man inside or close to basket.
 The most elite players have shifted from the middle group to small group.
-Along with the insights we have found during the data exploration about the overall decreasing number of attempts of 2-pointer shoots and increasing number of 3-pointer-shots, plus fewer numbers of free throws and personal fouls, which all speaks the truth the

-contemporary games are becoming less physical, more fast paced, and covering wider space.
-Therefore we can state the NBA basketball playing style is moving towards 'small ball' after 1990s to 2010s.
+Along with the insights we have found during the data exploration about the overall decreasing number of attempts of 2-pointer shoots and increasing number of 3-pointer-shots, plus fewer numbers of free throws and personal fouls, which seem to indicate that contemporary games are becoming less physical, fast-paced, and covering wider space.
+Therefore, we can state the NBA basketball playing style is moving towards 'small ball' after 1990s to 2010s.

 Future work & Recommendations

-For the sake of time being, there is a certain extent this project has explored.
-I listed couple areas can be improved through future work

 Feature selection

-I used PCA to reduced the dimension of original data, this method can improve
+I used PCA to reduce the dimension of original data, this method can improve

-computation speed, and reduce the chance of modeling result being interfered by less relevant features.
+computation speed and reduce the chance of modeling result being interfered by less relevant features.
 But it will be a better approach if have tried different methods for feature selection such as RFE (recursive feature elimination) and SelectKBest, and use silhouette score to compare the performance of all the clustering based on different feature selection options.
 More than that, I want to see if the cluster model will produce similar result without cutting away any features.

 Cluster modeling for data from 1990 - 2010